theimpossibleastronaut/rmw/README.md

 You can reverse which directories are enabled at any time if you ever change your mind.
-If both directories are on the same filesystem, rmw will place files in the first one listed.
+If both directories are on the same filesystem, rmw will use the directory listed first in your config file.

 It can be beneficial to have them both uncommented.
-If your desktop trash directory is uncommented, rmw won't place newly rmw'ed files there, but it will purge files that were trashed (or wasted) after the amount of days specified by the 'purge_after' value in your config file.
+If your desktop trash directory (~/.local/share/Trash) is listed after the rmw default (~/.local/share/Waste) and uncommented, rmw will place newly rmw'ed items into the default, and it will purge expired files from both.

-When rmw'ing a file or directory, if it already exists in the waste (or trash) directory, it will not be overwritten; instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').
+When rmw'ing an item, if a file or directory with the same name already exists in the waste (or trash) directory, it will not be overwritten;
+instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
+'foo_164353-210508').

 -h, --help